 Oxford University: See the graduate admissions guide Applying to Oxford for full details.
 To be considered for a Grand Union studentship at Oxford you will need to do the following:

 - Apply by the relevant funding deadline for your course.
 Please ensure you confirm the correct deadline on the University admissions pages, as late applications will not be accepted.

 - Select 'ESRC Grand Union DTP Studentships in Social Sciences' in the University of Oxford scholarships section of the University's graduate application form.

-- Upload a completed Grand Union Application Form with your University application.
-The form can also be found on the University's Research Council Studentships page.
+- Upload a completed Grand Union Application Form with your University application. *You can download the Grand Union DTP Application Form here.

 - Applicants wishing to be considered for the Migration pathway must also indicate their interest by contacting the relevant office.
 Details are available on the Migration Studies pathway pages.

 In order to be considered for a studentship you must complete a Grand Union DTP Application Form (you can download the Grand Union DTP Application Form here).
 If you are applying to Oxford or The Open University you must submit the form along with your University application materials before the relevant application deadline.
 For Brunel University, the DTP Manager will be able to advise on the application process.

 Each pathway will select a number of applications to nominate for ESRC funding, and will complete a nomination form to support their selection.
 These are then reviewed by the Grand Union DTP Studentships Panel, who will consider the information provided on the pathway nomination form, Grand Union DTP Application Form, and University application materials.
 This is an open competition across our partnership.

 The Panel will consider 4 key categories of equal weighting, and will take into account the stage of the candidate (eg. whether they have already completed a Masters programme):